ryanve/cader/README.md

 ### `.bond(atoms)`

 - bond atoms into string
-- `atoms` is a space-separated string that may contain foreign particles
+- `atoms` is a space-separated string of saved atoms or foreign particles
+- foreign particles are included as is
 - `@return string`

 ```js